 A clinical assessment consists of interviews and tests conducted by a qualified mental health expert, using professional industry guidelines and experience, to determine the health and wellbeing of a patient.
-The items that the counsellor will look at include:

 Primary assessments: Needed to establish whether or not a disorder exists, as well as the severity of the disorder.
 This may be in the form of a relatively simple interview to identify the problem the patient is dealing with, or a more thorough assessment when appropriate.